Carron Cast Iron Radiators from Trads

-In addition, many of our cast radiators can hold a higher volume of water than a typical modern steel radiator.
+In addition, many of our iron radiators can hold a higher volume of water than a typical modern steel radiator.
 As they also tend to have a higher surface area, too, this often means more heat can be enjoyed in your room.

 How Long Do Cast Iron Radiators Last?

-A cast iron radiator might appear to be more expensive than a typical budget modern steel radiator, but they really are a very wise investment.
+They might appear to be more expensive than a typical budget modern steel radiator, but they really are a very wise investment.

-At Trads, our cast iron radiators are incredibly high quality and can last for many years to come.
+At Trads, our radiators are incredibly high quality and can last for many years to come.
 In fact, ours even come with a lifetime guarantee.
 Cast iron radiators are incredibly durable when cared for properly, and can even be repainted in the future if they need a new lease of life!

-How Heavy is a Cast Iron Radiator?
+How Heavy are Cast Iron Radiators?

 For example, 3 sections of our 2 column Victorian cast iron radiator weights 7.5kg when empty and 8.4kg when filled.

 If you were to choose 4 sections of our 6 column Victorian cast iron radiator though, it would weigh 17.2kg when empty and 20kg when full.